ivtikhon/evans/doc/evans.md

 Classes in Evans, like in traditional object oriented languages, define new types of objects along with object attributes and procedures, or methods, to manage the attributes.
 Classes can be seen as templates, based on which new objects are created.

 But here the similarity with traditional object oriented languages ends.
-In Evans, there can be two types of attributes defined in classes: the data and state attributes, also called variables, and their respective methods.

-Data variables represents information about objects in outside world, expressed in the form of object attributes.
-Set of object states represents how information transforms during the life of objects.
+In Evans, we distinguish between object attributes and object states.
+Attributes represents information about objects, i.e. attributes are object characteristics.
+Set of object states represents how information transforms during the object lifetime, i.e. object states, expressed in the form of state variables, are procedural checkpoints.

-Let's use postal service as an example to show the data and state variables in use.
-If you would like to send a letter to someone, the actual information is the letter content and the sender and recipient addresses (these are the data variables).
+In the following example we use postal service to show attributes and state variables in use.
+If you would like to send a letter to someone, the actual information is the letter content and the sender and recipient addresses (these are the attributes).
 The content is written on a sheet of paper, which is enclosed into an envelope, which, in its turn, is sealed, stamped, addressed and dropped into the nearest postal box (these are the state variables).

 ```
 classes:
   letter:
     state:
-      vars:
       location: [sender_home, postal_box, in_transit, recipient_mailbox]
       status: [written, addressed, sealed, stamped, sent, received]
-    data:
-      vars:
+    attr:
       content: List
       source_address: String
       destination_address: String
   ...
 ```